 Also, although efforts are made to ensure the accuracy of this directory, changes in details can occur so it is worth contacting a producer first if you are wanting to visit them.
 The Forest of Bowland partnership cannot be held responsible for any claims made as to the quality of the produce or good offered.

-- For details of producers in Lancashire, please contact Made in Lancashire
+- For details of producers in Lancashire have a look at Visit Lancashire

 - Food Northwest provides information on local food companies and growers